REVRBE/imgui-cheat-loader/README.md

   ✅ Added TLS/SSL encryption

-  ✅ Medium protection against SQL injection
+  ✅ Added medium protection against SQL injection

+  ✅ Added so it remembers last color scheme used

   ❌ PHP script that is scheduled to run every 5 minutes for example, to update every user of rank VIP with vip_end_time value of NULL to 1 month subscription (will probably also make it able to handle longer subscriptions)